Rouslan/NTracer/doc/ntracer.rst

     This class cannot be instantiated directly in Python code.

-    .. py:method:: realize() -> Primitive
+    .. py:method:: primitive -> Primitive

-        Return the corresponding :py:class:`Primitive`.
+        The corresponding :py:class:`Primitive`.

-    .. py:attribute:: aabb_max

-        A vector specifying the maximum extent of the primitive's axis aligned bounding box.

-    .. py:attribute:: aabb_min
+    .. py:attribute:: boundary

-        A vector specifying the minimum extent of the primitive's axis aligned bounding box.
+        The :py:class:`AABB` of the primitive.

     .. py:attribute:: material